Classical Connections Bylaws

 Section 2 – Minor Changes

-The Community Director or Communications Director together shall be authorized to revise these bylaws to correct punctuation, grammar, cross-references, article and section designations, and to make such other technical changes as may be necessary, where these changes shall be minor in detail and shall not alter the meaning or intent of the bylaws.
-Notice of changes made under this authority shall be communicated in writing to the general membership by the following school year in the handbook.
+The President and Secretary together shall be authorized to revise these bylaws to correct punctuation, grammar, cross-references, article and section designations, and to make such other technical changes as may be necessary, where these changes shall be minor in detail and shall not alter the meaning or intent of the bylaws.

 Section 3 – Dissolution, Distribution of Assets